 Another appealing aspect of Ivacy VPN is the fact that it uses military-grade 256-bit encryption in order to keep all information about your search history as private and discrete as possible.
 Who doesn’t want their search history to be kept as quiet as their government’s war crimes?
 Although, worth noting is that it lacks a kill switch for Apple devices, so that’s a security gap for Mac users.

 The cherry on the cake here is that you can actually get five years of VPN cover for what works out as just $1 per month.
 If that sounds pretty sweet, well, guess what?
 That’s a deal that’s exclusive to our readers.
 Just $60 and you don’t have to worry about VPN expenses again for half a decade.
 Lovely.

-5. The best VPN for unlimited devices
+Surfshark is the best VPN for unlimited devices.

 Surfshark is also good in that it gives you a week-long free trial, which provides the opportunity to make sure that it does everything you want it to and works with all the services you want to use it with.
 You shouldn’t have any problems though – of particular note is that it works well with the majority of streaming platforms, making it a good VPN for streaming.

 Last, but not least, it’s also worth emphasizing that Surfshark is definitely one of the more affordable VPN options.
 The fact that it has a lower price, while also allowing you to let everyone you live with connect through the same account, all combine to make it a pretty great VPN choice.

 How we chose the best no-logs VPN